Bali’s best beaches

 Canggu has developed a reputation as Bali’s beachfront bohemian village, with a relaxed atmosphere that contrasts to the nearby Seminyak shopping district and nightlife epicentre of Kuta.
 If you’re into wellness retreats, sunrise yoga and a sleepy small-town feel, then Canggu could be just what you’re looking for.

 Insider tip: Some travellers choose to explore nearby beaches by hiring a moped.
 They can be a convenient way to get around, but accidents are common dangers in Bali.
 Instead, you might like to consider the safer option of a registered Blue Bird taxi - just ensure the driver starts the meter running when you depart!

 If you do choose to ride a moped in Bali, it’s a good idea to protect yourself with travel insurance that includes adequate cover.
-You can add motorbike and moped cover to your TravelCare policy for an additional premium.

 6. Dream Beach